Hussein Jaward, CIPP/US

-Hussein Jaward is an associate in the Firm’s national Data Privacy and Cybersecurity Practice Group.
-He is accredited by the International Association of Privacy Professionals as a Certified Information Privacy Professional for the United States Private Sector, which is regarded as the gold standard certification for privacy professionals.
-His practice is focused on counseling retailers, law firms, certified public accountants, educational institutions, corporations, manufacturers, mobile application developers, utilities, electric cooperatives, and other business entities with data privacy law compliance and regulatory investigations, including prior to and in the aftermath of data security incidents.
-Hussein also has experience in the areas of business and commercial litigation with a particular emphasis on data privacy litigation.
+Hussein Jaward is an associate in the firm’s national Data Privacy and Cybersecurity Practice Group.
+He is accredited by the International Association of Privacy Professionals as a Certified Information Privacy Professional for the United States Private Sector, the gold standard certification for information privacy professionals.
+His practice is focused on counseling retailers, law firms, certified public accountants, financial services firms, educational institutions, corporations, manufacturers, mobile application developers, utilities, electric cooperatives, managed service providers, and other business entities with data privacy law compliance and regulatory investigations prior to and in the aftermath of data security incidents.
+Hussein also has experience in the areas of business and commercial litigation with a particular emphasis on data privacy and cybersecurity litigation, including in class action and individual lawsuits arising out of breaches of contract, torts, and violations of unfair and deceptive trade practices, data security, breach notification, biometric information privacy, and omnibus consumer privacy laws.

 Prior to joining McDonald Hopkins as an associate, Hussein served as a law clerk in McDonald Hopkins PLC’s Data Privacy and Cybersecurity Practice Group, and before that, as a law clerk at a Detroit personal injury firm where he specialized in employment and products liability litigation.